kiwixz/spectrum/README.md

 ## Features

-- Press `O` to open a file or download the audio from a video on youtube-like sites.
+- Press `O` to open a file or download the audio from a video from youtube-like sites.